data2viz/play.data2viz.io/content/tutorials/04-scales.md

 <div class="note">

-Scales are managed in there own module.
+Scales are managed in their own module.
 You have to import the dependency inside your project (`io.data2viz.scale`) and in the import directive in your code.
 </div>